bugbytesinc/Hashgraph/docs/recipie/info.md

 # Get Account Info

 In preparation for querying detailed information about an account, the first step is to create a Hashgraph `Client` object.
 The Client object orchestrates the request construction and communication with the hedera network.
 It requires a small amount of configuration when created.
-At a minimum to retrieve the information, the client must be configured with a `Gateway` and Payer `Account`.
+At a minimum to retrieve the information, the client must be configured with a `Gateway` and Payer.
 The Gateway object represents the internet network address and account for the node processing requests and the Payer Account represents the account that will sign and pay for the query.
-Note, retreiving information about an account is not free, the network requires a nominal payment of a few _tinybars_ from the paying account to process the request.
+The Payer consists of two things: and `Address` identifying the account paying transaction fees for the request; and a `Signatory` holding the signing key associated with the Payer account.
+Retrieving information about an account is not free, the network requires a nominal payment of a few _tinybars_ from the paying account to process the request.
 After creating and configuring the client object, the `GetAccountInfoAsync` method submits the request to the network and returns an `AccountInfo` object describing the details of the account, including its balance in _tinybars_.
 The following code example illustrates a small program performing these actions:

 ```csharp
 class Program